Step 1: Authorization for Out-of-State Students

 - Completion of a statistics course (min 3 semester units) with a grade of "C" or higher from a regionally accredited U.S. institution

-- Registered Nurse (RN) licensure in the state where your preceptored clinical hours will be completed
+- Registered Nurse (RN) active and unencumbered licensure in the state where your preceptored clinical hours will be completed

 - Access to a computer meeting minimum technical standards